ckm-c/MLclassification/README.md

 4.  puppey
 5.  zai

-Here is the folder structure,
+Here is the folder structure:

-  client : This contains client website code
+•  client : This contains client website code
-  server: Python flask server
+• server: Python flask server
-  model: Contains python notebook for model building
+• model: Contains python notebook for model building

 Technologies used in this project,